bitterButler/my_website/README.md

 3. Not finished

 ## Future Plans
-- Rebuild my page with Grid and Flexbox.
+- Rebuilding my page is under construction.
-- Use Bootstrap (framework)
+- Used Bootstrap
-- Make it dynamic/interactive with JS.
+- Make it dynamic/interactive with JS. (added first dice game via JS)

 ## More ideas for future:
 - Make it a password locked site. (this would appear first, and after unlocking would show the actual page)
-- Add a game (anything)
+- Add more games (anything, like a pac-man or snake game for example)
 - Make something (or the game so) that it can use Databases, to save something.